Wage Calculator

 Why withholding looks high

 Source: ATO — Schedule 5 for bonuses and similar payments.
-The withholding cap is effectively 47%, being the top marginal rate of 45% plus the 2% Medicare levy.

 Actual tax vs withholding

-The cleanest way to think about it is this:
+The cleanest way to think about it:

 Actual tax on bonus = tax on (salary + bonus) − tax on (salary alone)

-If too much was withheld in the pay run, the excess usually comes back when you lodge.
-If not enough was withheld across the year, you can still end up with a bill at tax time.
-The tax refund guide explains that reconciliation in plain English.
+That number can include more than income tax — depending on your circumstances the bonus can also increase the Medicare levy, HELP repayments, or the Medicare Levy Surcharge.
+If too much was withheld in the pay run, the excess usually comes back when you lodge; if too little, you can end up with a bill.
+The tax refund guide explains that reconciliation.

 How HECS and MLS change the result